Critical use of GenAI: Creation

 Ideas differ from artefacts in that they are insights that can give direction to a thought process or creative process.
 With artefact generation, the GenAI output, once critically assessed and properly revised, is the goal.
 When generating ideas, the GenAI output is often the start of something else.

-To think critically here, the challenge for students will be to generate multiple ideas and pit them against each other using some systematic approach.
+To think critically here, the challenge for students will be to generate multiple ideas and pit them against each other using a systematic approach.
 This could again be benchmarks, but approaches like an impact/feasibility matrix might also work.
-In any case, the critical step will again be to decide whether GenAI output is good for the purpose at hand.
+In any case, the critical step will again be to decide whether the GenAI output is good for the purpose at hand.

 Importance of preparation

 As these two approaches show, critical thinking during creation with GenAI is strongly dependent on the work done before the prompt.
 The better the preparation, the deeper the considerations can be once GenAI starts spewing results.
 Teachers might opt to include an extra step in which students sketch an artefact or create an idea without GenAI first, so that they have some human ideation to add to their overall analysis.
-In any case, the critical thinking is unlikely to happen without due preparation, shifting the focus of teachers to ensuring a good process.
-As the next posts will show, the other categories in Brachman's ontology also require a more process-oriented mode of teaching.

 References